Our Curriculum

 Ofsted refer to ‘The Three 'I's: intent, implementation and impact and we interpret this as follows:

-● Intent – the extent to which we demonstrate a rich and varied curriculum, set in the context of our schools and their individual communities; a curriculum which is not simply focused on teaching to the tests or achieving good exam results, but enables each child to flourish.
+Intent – What do we want our children to know?
+The extent to which we demonstrate a rich and varied curriculum, set in the context of our schools and their individual communities; a curriculum which is not simply focused on teaching to the tests or achieving good exam results, but enables each child to flourish.
+That new learning 'sticks' to prior learning in a cumulative fashion because our curriculum is deliberately planned to enable this.

-● Impact – that pupils develop detailed knowledge and skills across the whole curriculum - knowing more, learning more, remembering more.
+● Impact – The 'so what?'
+That pupils develop detailed knowledge and skills across the whole curriculum which builds over time - knowing more, learning more, remembering more.
 A greater emphasis is placed on the behaviour and attitudes of pupils and their responses to the rich, inspirational curriculum, with a much less ‘single-lens’ approach to data.
+Frequent reference to prior learning sets new learning in context, helping children to make sense of the new knowledge they are presented with.

 Our children are happy at school because they enjoy their learning both inside and outside the classroom.
 We know that children learn in different ways and we use a variety of teaching strategies including whole class teaching, group work and individual support.
 Children learn not just from their teachers, but from other adults, other children across the school and their peers.
 They learn by listening, questioning and doing, working both individually and collaboratively.
 Our curriculum helps to prepare our children for the 21st century world and also helps to promote British values of democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs, encouraging everyone within our community to respect others.

-KS2 pupils will also encounter a diverse range of challenges, as they go on a week-long residential visit.
+Year 6 pupils will also encounter a diverse range of challenges and experiences, as they go on a week-long residential visit.

 Our Curriculum – a little more information